Shellfish: In the United States

 Lobster in particular is a great delicacy in the United States, where families in the Northeast region make them into the centerpiece of a clam bake, usually for special occasions.
-Lobsters are eaten on much of the East Coast; the American lobster ranges from Newfoundland down to about the Carolinas, but is most often associated with Maine.
+Lobsters are eaten on much of the East Coast.
+The American lobster ranges from Newfoundland down to about the Carolinas, but is most often associated with Maine.
 A typical meal involves boiling the lobster with some slight seasoning and then serving it with drawn butter, baked potato, and corn on the cob.

 Clamming is done both commercially and recreationally along the Northeast coastline of the US.
 Various type of clams are incorporated into the cuisine of New England.
 The soft-shelled clam is eaten either fried or steamed (and then called "steamers").
 Many types of clams can be used for clam chowder, but the quahog, a hard shelled clam also known as a chowder clam, is often used because the long cooking time softens its tougher meat.

-The Chesapeake Bay and Maryland region has generally been associated more with crabs, but in recent years the area has been trying to reduce its catch of blue crabs, as wild populations have been depleted.
-This has not, however, stemmed the demand: Maryland-style crabcakes are still a well known treat in crabhouses all over the bay, though the catch now comes from points farther south.
+The Chesapeake Bay and Maryland region has generally been associated more with crabs, but in recent years, the area has been trying to reduce its catch of blue crabs, as wild populations have been depleted.
+This has not, however, stemmed the demand: Maryland-style crabcakes are still a well known treat in crabhouses all over the bay, though the catch now comes from points further south.